 The personal representative has the responsibility to pay amounts owed by the decedent or the estate to the IRS.
 Taxes are normally paid from probate assets in the decedent’s estate, and not by the personal representative from his or her own assets; however, under certain circumstances, the personal representative may be personally liable for those taxes if they are not properly paid.

-The estate will not have any tax filing or payment obligations to the State of Florida; however, if the decedent owed Florida intangibles taxes for any year prior to the repeal of the intangibles tax as of January 1, 2007, the personal representative must pay those taxes to the Florida Department of Revenue.
+The estate will not have any tax filing or payment obligations to the state of Florida; however, if the decedent owed Florida intangibles taxes for any year prior to the repeal of the intangibles tax as of Jan.
+1, 2007, the personal representative must pay those taxes to the Florida Department of Revenue.

 The decedent’s surviving spouse and children may be entitled to receive probate assets from the decedent’s probate estate, even if the decedent’s will gives them nothing.
 Florida law protects the decedent’s surviving spouse and certain surviving children from total disinheritance.

 For example, a surviving spouse may have rights in the decedent’s homestead real property.
 A surviving spouse may also have the right to come forward to claim an “elective share” from the decedent’s probate estate.
-The elective share is, generally speaking, 30% of all of the decedent’s assets, including any assets that are non-probate assets.
-A surviving spouse and/or the decedent’s children may also have the right to a family allowance to provide them with funds prior to final distribution of the estate assets, and rights in exempt property that will be paid to them instead of to creditors in satisfaction of claims against the probate estate.
-It is important to note that a spouse may waive his or her rights to an elective share, family allowance, and/or exempt property in a valid pre-marital or post-marital agreement.
+The elective share is, generally speaking, 30 percent of all of the decedent’s assets, including any assets that are non-probate assets.
+A surviving spouse and/or the decedent’s children may also have the right to a family allowance to provide them with funds before final distribution of the estate assets, and rights in exempt property that will be paid to them instead of to creditors in satisfaction of claims against the probate estate.
+It is important to note that a spouse may waive rights to an elective share, family allowance and/or exempt property in a valid pre-marital or post-marital agreement.

 In addition, if the decedent married, or had children, after the date of the decedent’s last will, and if the decedent neglected to provide for the new spouse or children, an omitted family member may nevertheless be entitled to a share of the decedent’s probate estate.

-The existence and enforcement of these statutory rights requires knowledge about the applicable laws and procedures and is best handled by an attorney.
+The existence and enforcement of these statutory rights require knowledge about the applicable laws and procedures and are best handled by an attorney.

 Except as provided in the immediately preceding section, a Florida resident has the right to entirely disinherit anyone.
 It is not necessary to give the disinherited beneficiary a nominal gift of, for example, $1.00.